gokulprasant/Udemy-Clone-Website/README.md

 Buttons, headers, and cards styled for consistency across the site.
 Modular CSS for easier maintenance and scalability.

-5.Technologies Used
+  5.Technologies Used:

   HTML5: Semantic elements for better accessibility and structure.
  CSS3: Advanced styling with flexbox, grid, and media queries to ensure a polished design.
 Goals of the Project
 Practice front-end development skills through a real-world project.
 Understand the challenges of replicating professional website designs.
 Gain hands-on experience with responsive web design techniques.

-6.Future Enhancements
+  6.Future Enhancements:

   Add interactivity using JavaScript.
   Expand functionality with a backend to manage courses and user accounts.
   Implement animations for smoother user experience.

 How to Use
 git clone https://gokulprasant.github.io/Udemy-Clone-Website/